Course Code: CUAO-351

 Alpine Backpacking

 Alpine Backpacking will develop a foundational outdoor skillset for students allowing comfortable living during course.
 Traveling mostly above treeline, students will carry everything they need - food, shelter, clothing and gear – allowing them to go deep into the wilderness where few people go.
 Backpacking provides a sense of freedom, allowing students to eat when hungry, set up camp when tired, and exercise complete control over what is accomplished each day.
 The simplicity of backpacking gives students the opportunity to focus both internally on their own thoughts, as well as externally to connect deeply with others as they talk, sing, play games and spend time together without distraction.
-With the Colorado Rockies as a backdrop, students are introduced to backpacking with lessons in basic travel and camping techniques.
+With the Rocky Mountains as a backdrop, students are introduced to backpacking with lessons in basic travel and camping techniques.
 As this section progresses, students learn Leave No Trace techniques, map and compass navigation, camp craft, and obtain an understanding of the area’s human and natural history.

 Photo: Dave Erbe |📍Núu-agha-tʉvʉ-pʉ̱ (Ute) lands